sixlive/nova-text-copy-field/README.md

 ![success](.docs/success.png)

 ### Error State
-When there is an error adding the field vallue to the user's clipboard.
+When there is an error adding the field value to the user's clipboard.
 ![error](.docs/error.png)

 ### Truncated Display Value